-The parallel drills may be installed within 20 feet from each other or as appropriate to maintain adequate separation.
-The Qualified Project that constructs the Prebuild Infrastructure will be required to keep the conduits accessible and maintained until such time that they are transferred to each Qualified Project that will install cables therein.
+The parallel HDD bores should be installed as appropriate to maintain adequate separation.
+The Qualified Project that constructs the Prebuild Infrastructure will be required to keep the Conduits accessible and maintained until such time that they are transferred to or accessed by each Qualified Project that will install cables therein.
+See Section 3.13 of the SGD for additional requirements.